Portland (Vic.)

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The median taxpayer income in Portland suburb was $46,478 and average was $57,067 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, contrasting with Rest of Vic.'s median income of $50,954 and average income of $62,728.
-By September 2025, based on Wage Price Index growth of 8.25%, estimated incomes would be approximately $50,312 (median) and $61,775 (average).
-According to the 2021 Census, household, family and personal incomes in Portland fall between the 9th and 13th percentiles nationally.
-Income distribution shows that 27.7% of individuals earn between $1,500 - 2,999, reflecting broader area patterns where 30.3% occupy this range.
+The median taxpayer income in Portland suburb is $46,478, with an average of $57,067 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, contrasting with Regional Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Portland would be approximately $50,312 (median) and $61,775 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Portland fall between the 9th and 13th percentiles nationally.
+In income distribution, the $1,500 - $2,999 earnings band captures 27.7% of Portland's community (2,755 individuals), reflecting broader area patterns where 30.3% occupy this range.
 Housing costs are modest with 87.3% of income retained, but total disposable income ranks at just the 13th percentile nationally.

 Frequently Asked Questions - Income